sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws-oneclick.md

 1. Choose an AWS Region in the launcher below
 2. Click on the `Launch Stack` button
-3. Select or create a new Key Pair for connecting to your instance securely
+3. Select or create a new `key pair`
+4. Select or create a new `security group` with `auto-assign public IP` enabled

+ 🎉 You can now start a Sourcegraph instance by clicking on the `Launch instance` button 🎉

 ## Launcher
 <span class="badge badge-warning">Coming soon</span> Set up a Sourcegraph instance in one click